-Manufacturers and Distributors should from time to time conduct mock recall activities with focus on return/receiving of recalled therapeutic goods.
+Market Authorization Holders should from time to time conduct mock recall activities at least once a year to check the effectiveness of recall system in place.
+The focus of these activities should be on return/receiving and traceability of therapeutic goods.
 The quality system should be able to identify the risks/flaws identified in these activities.
 The quality system should be reviewed and revised periodically to address new risks identified during a risk assessment.